IntelX86Assembly/VectorCalc/readme.txt

-Version 1.2beta
+Version 1.3beta

-In this version code refactoring was performed and the finer planning details of how the classes will interface is performed.
+In this version code refactoring was performed again

-Primarily code sharing and code efficiency is improved.
+, but I split this into two versions to make it easier to see the history of how these changes took place.

+Version1.1 and this version 1.3 look and act the same however the code is much more organized and fits together better.
+Once I move onto version2.x this organization will be needed